mjmiller1824/cleaningdata/README.md

-Run Analysis takes the original six data sets and combines them into one large dataframe.
+Run Analysis takes the original seven files and combines them into one large data set.
 Then it subsets the data by columns with "mean" and "std" in the title.
 It splits the subsetted data by "subjectId" and "activityName".
 Then it calculates the mean of the data for each column puts it into long form and puts it together in one data set with cleaned labels and outputs a new and cleaned data with just the means and labels.

-From the original set of six files the following actions were taken in order:
+From the original set of seven files the following actions were taken in order:
 1.The titles were read in from "features.txt" and turned into a vector.
 2.The x_test data is read into R.
 3.The y_test data is read into R.